-The School monitors progress of all pupils in the Early Years Foundation Stage ('EYFS').
-The designated teacher responsible for coordinating SEN provision in the EYFS provision is The Head of Learning Support.
-The designated teacher and the pupil's form teacher will discuss with parents any concerns they may have about a pupil's needs and/or progress, in accordance with this policy.
+The School monitors progress of all pupils in the Early Years Foundation Stage ('EYFS') through regular reviews and observations.
+The designated teacher responsible for coordinating SEND provision in the EYFS provision is The Head of Learning Support.
+The Head of Learning Support, sometimes with the Head of Pre-Prep and the pupil's form teacher will meet with parents to discuss these concerns and outline next steps, in accordance with this policy.
+This collaborative approach ensures that parents are fully informed and involved in the support provided.
+Additionally, where appropriate, external professionals may be consulted to offer further insights and support to enhance the pupil's learning experience.

-THE SCHOOL'S SEN PROVISION
+THE SCHOOL'S SEND PROVISION

-The School's SEN provision is categorised into different stages and these are called Wave 1, Wave 2, Wave 3 and Wave 4.
+The School's SEND provision is categorised into different stages, and these are called Wave 1, Wave 2, Wave 3 and Wave 4.

-Wave 1: Quality First Teaching (QFT): Class teacher, TAs and GAP students
+Wave 1: Quality First Teaching (QFT): Class teacher (CT), TAs and GAP students